airladon/ThisIGet/src/content/Math/Geometry_1/AreaTriangle/discover/simple/content.md

 So the area of a triangle is half the product of its base and height.

-Any side can be chosen as the base, and this lesson's [Explanation](/content/Math/Geometry_1/AreaTriangle/explanation/base?page=37) shows the example where triangle's top point does not sit directly above the base.
+Any side can be chosen as the base, and this topic's [Explanation](/content/Math/Geometry_1/AreaTriangle/explanation/base?page=37) shows the example where triangle's top point does not sit directly above the base.

 ![](example.png)